mrocklin/blog/_posts/work/2018-01-31-credit-models-with-dask.md

 <img src="{{BASE_PATH}}/images/credit_models/snatch.jpg" alt="snatch joke">

 A [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG) is commonly used to solve task scheduling problems.
-Dask is a library for delayed task computation that makes use of directed graphs at it's core. [dask.delayed](http://dask.pydata.org/en/latest/delayed.html) is a simple decorator that turns a python function into a graph vertex.
-If I pass the output from one delayed function as a parameter to another delayed function, dask creates a directed edge between them.
+Dask is a library for delayed task computation that makes use of directed graphs at its core. [dask.delayed](http://dask.pydata.org/en/latest/delayed.html) is a simple decorator that turns a Python function into a graph vertex.
+If I pass the output from one delayed function as a parameter to another delayed function, Dask creates a directed edge between them.
 Let's look at an example:

 ```python
 def add(x, y):